frantoso/physical-quantities/README.md

 The library physical quantities is distributed via MavenCentral.

 There are two versions available.
-The difference is the data type used to store the values.
+The difference lies in the data type used to store the values.
 One version supports Double and the other BigDecimal.

 **build.gradle.kts (Double)**